 You may start by seeing your primary care physician.
-However, you may then be referred to a doctor who specializes in skin disorders (dermatologist).
+He or she may refer you to a doctor who specializes in skin conditions (dermatologist).

 What you can do

 Before your appointment make a list of:

 - Symptoms you've been having and for how long